crispab/codekvast/DEVELOPMENT-GUIDE.md

 This will start Codekvast Warehouse that will consume the data files uploaded by the instrumented apps.
 1. In terminal #2 do `./gradlew :sample:jenkins1:run`.
 This will download and start one version of Jenkins with Codekvast attached.
 1. In terminal #3 do `./gradlew :sample:jenkins2:run`.
 This will download and start another version of Jenkins with Codekvast attached.
-1. In terminal #4 do `./gradlew :sample:sample-ltw:run`.
+1. In terminal #4 do `./gradlew :sample:sample-gradle-application:run`.
 This will launch the short-lived `sample.app.SampleApp` with Codekvast attached.
 The SampleApp is handy when you want to correlate source code to the data that is collected by Codekvast.
 1. Open a web browser at http://localhost:8080.
 It will show the warehouse web interface wher e you can inspect the collected data.